 All the sessions will be interactive in order to facilitate exchanges between the speakers and the audience.

 > General Assembly meeting: field visits, working groups and review of the activities

 Efus’ General Assembly meeting (members only) will review the activities of the previous year and prospects for the current year, prior to electing the Executive Committee.

-The host city of Augsburg will organise three field visits on the following topics:
+The host city of Augsburg will organise two field visits on the following topics: